With its flooding, dustiness, droughts, and packs of coyotes, New Mexico is not an easy place to live off-grid.

 Off-Grid Electricity in New Mexico

 Disconnecting from the electric grid is legal in New Mexico.
-However, the New Mexico electrical code does have some language that implies that all dwellings must be connected to some sort of electrical system.
-Bear in mind that many of these laws were designed to discourage the use of candles and other fire hazards.
+However, the New Mexico electrical code has some language that implies that all dwellings must be connected to some electrical system.
+Remember that many of these laws were designed to discourage the use of candles and other fire hazards.

 For example, the law states, “on single family dwellings at least one wall switch, located within five (5) feet from each entrance or exit or automatic lighting control such as a motion detector shall be installed to control exterior illumination.”

-There is no law which states that this electric system must be grid-tied though.
-In fact, many areas of New Mexico don’t have power lines running nearby and the state even recommends off-grid systems as alternatives.
+No law states that this electric system must be grid-tied, though.
+Many areas of New Mexico don’t have power lines running nearby, and the state even recommends off-grid systems as alternatives.

 As the second sunniest state in the USA, New Mexico is great for solar power.
 The state even offers incentives for installing solar systems.

 - New Solar Market Development Income Tax Credit: You get 10% or up to $6,000 back on the cost of your solar system.

-- Solar Installation Sales Tax Exemption: You won’t have to pay any sales tax on most parts of the solar system and installation.
+- Solar Installation Sales Tax Exemption: You won’t have to pay any sales tax on most solar systems and installation parts.

 - New Mexico Sustainable Building Tax Credit (SBTC): New homes certified as sustainable by the US Green Building Council can get up to $6.50 per square foot.

-- Property Tax Exemption: The value of the solar system is not counted in your property taxes in New Mexico.
+- Property Tax Exemption: The solar system’s value is not counted in your property taxes in New Mexico.

 - Net metering: For grid-tied solar systems

 Off-Grid Water in New Mexico

 Not surprisingly, New Mexico has very strict water-use laws.
-All water is owned by the public and water rights are regulated by the Office of the State Engineer.
-Getting water rights can be complicated, expensive, and doesn’t even fully guarantee that you’ll be able to use the water in times of drought.
+All water is owned by the public, and the Office of the State Engineer regulates water rights.
+Getting water rights can be complicated and expensive and doesn’t even fully guarantee that you’ll be able to use the water in times of drought.